cliff-rosen/kh/_specs/workflow_step_control_redesign.md

 - Gather information about their domain, companies, therapeutic areas, goals, etc.
 - When you have enough context to suggest options for a specific field → transition to that data step

+CRITICAL: You MUST use MODE: QUESTION while in exploration.
+DO NOT provide SUGGESTIONS or OPTIONS while in exploration.
+To provide suggestions, you MUST first transition to the relevant data step.

 Decision logic:
-- Do I have enough context to suggest options for a field? → YES: transition to that data step
+- Do I have enough context to suggest options for a field? → YES: transition to that data step (NEXT_STEP: field_name) and provide suggestions there
-- Do I need more information? → NO: stay in exploration and ask questions
+- Do I need more information? → NO: stay in exploration (NEXT_STEP: exploration) and ask questions
 """
     elif current_step == "review":
         step_context = """